SeriousOldMan/Simulator-Controller/README.md

 27. [Connecting Assistants to GPT](https://youtu.be/4tq-2bnEIXE) - We introduce the new GPT-based Conversation Booster for the Assistants.
 Using this booster you can create a very life-like communication with the Assistants.

-28. [Extending and customizing Assistants using GPT](https://youtu.be/IVlF7RrKfoI) - You will learn how to define your own events and actions to be used by an LLM to create custom behavior or change existing behavior.
+28. [Extending and customizing Assistants using GPT](https://youtu.be/IVlF7RrKfoI) - You will learn how to define your own events and actions to be used by a LLM to create custom behavior or change existing behavior.

 29. [Managing telemetry data](https://youtu.be/h_WOf4mpWiA) - This video demonstrates the telemetry data system and shows how the different applications collect telemetry and what you can do with it.